carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 > files.
 {: .callout}

+> ## A note on rsync
+>
+> As you gain experience with transferring files, you may find the above methods limiting.
+The
+> [rsync](https://rsync.samba.org/) utility provides advanced features for file transfer and is
+> typically faster.
+It is especially useful for transferring large and/or many files and creating
+> synced backup folders.
+{: .callout}

 > ## Transferring files
 >
 > Using one of the above methods, try transferring files to and from the cluster.
 Which method do